xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 To make the chat app offline-first, we need to find a way to manage a collection of ordered data (messages between two users) which can be added to the collection by the server or by the user.
 Server-added messages come from an API request or a WebSocket event.
 Client-added messages come from the user sending a message.

 We can think of the offline-first chat app as a collaborative editing tool - two users are collaborating on the same conversation thread.
 The conversation thread is a collection of messages ordered by the time they were created.
+A collaborating session in the context of a chat app is when all the participants of the chat are online and actively contributing to the conversation.

 This insight provides a clear direction for our problem-solving because it helps us identify and tackle the sub-problems in collaborative editing systems using established design patterns.